Long Night of Research & Campus Opening

 The new and innovative Campus St. Pölten accommodates the St. Pölten UAS and the Bertha von Suttner Private University.
 This “Campus of the Future” with cutting-edge teaching and learning spaces and future-oriented workstations was officially opened on 19 October 2021.

 Mag.
-Sito Maja, BA
+Maja Sito , BA